 How to turn a ship around (they could say love) is a script and performance developed from email conversations with Danielle O’Brien (a Webb Dock-sitter) and Josh Bornstein (lawyer at Maurice Blackburn who developed a legal strategy for the MUA) in reference to the 1998 Maritime Union dispute.
 The double-barrelled nature of the title points to different points in history shared by the artists Sam George and Lisa Radford, the dispute and the conversations that ensued.

-Chloe Martin and Tref Gare will perform Lisa Radford and Sam George’s script in this 8 minute 8 second performance.
+Chloe Martin and Tref Gare performed Lisa Radford and Sam George’s script in this 8-minute 8-second performance.